Pennsylvania National Guard: 19th century

 On April 7, 1870, the term “militia” was replaced with the “National Guard of Pennsylvania."
+John Oppell Foering wrote, "Without question [the Washington Grays (Philadelphia)] have been the parent and pattern of the militia of the City and State, as well as the foundation upon which was erected the magnificent National Guard of Pennsylvania if not of the entire country."

 In 1877, thousands of Pennsylvania Guardsman were called up to restore order during the Railroad Strike of 1877.
 The rioting was worst in Pittsburgh.
 Five Guardsman and 20 civilians were killed in the violence.

 In 1898, the entire Pennsylvania division was mobilized and mustered into federal service at Mount Gretna for the Spanish-American War.
 Pennsylvania Guard units saw action in Puerto Rico and the Philippines.

-1900s
+20th century

+World War I

 In 1916, mobilization of the Commonwealth citizens occurred at Mt.
 Gretna for service on the Mexican Border.
-As troops began to come home, their mobilizations continued into the Great War, known today as World War I. The Pennsylvania division, now known as the 28th Division, was called up in the wake of America's entry into World War I. The division took part in six major campaigns in France and Belgium resulting in more than 14,000 battle casualties.
+As troops began to come home, their mobilizations continued into World War I. The Pennsylvania division, now known as the 28th Division, was called up in the wake of U.S. entry into the war.
+The division took part in six major campaigns in France and Belgium resulting in more than 14,000 battle casualties.
 With its entry into the war, the American forces helped turn the tide to the Allied victory.
 The 28th Division's ferocity in combat earned it the title "Iron Division" from General John “Black Jack” Pershing, commander of the American Expeditionary Force.

 In 1924, the 103rd Observation Squadron was organized at the Philadelphia Airport under the 28th Division.
 After World War II, the unit became the forerunner of today's Pennsylvania Air National Guard.

+Between the wars, the 52nd Cavalry Brigade, raised in Pennsylvania, formed part of the 22nd Cavalry Division.

+World War II

 By 1939, the world was once again at war.
 Ten months before the Attack on Pearl Harbor, the 28th Division was ordered into federal service.
 After America entered World War II, the division trained extensively, both in the homeland and abroad in England and Wales.
-Landing in France after D-Day, the division fought through Normandy, helped liberate Paris, and ended up bitterly engaged along the "West Wall" of Germany in November 1944.
+Landing in France after D-Day, the division fought through Normandy, helped liberate Paris, and ended up bitterly engaged in the Siegfried Line campaign in Western Germany in November 1944.
 One month later, during the Battle of the Bulge, the division proved instrumental in stalling the last German offensive of the war.
 The German High Command nicknamed the division "Bloody Bucket" following the fierce battles of the Hurtgen Forest and the Bulge.
 The unit suffered more than 25,000 casualties of which 2,000 were killed in action.

 Elsewhere in the war, the division's 111th Regiment was detached to serve in the Pacific; Pennsylvania's 213th Regiment saw action in North Africa and Italy, while other units served across the globe.

 In 1947, The Pennsylvania Air National Guard was formally established.